metasnf: Meta Clustering with Similarity Network Fusion in R: Introduction

-Which exceeds 1,000,000 for as small a problem as partitioning 15 observations across 3 clusters.
-We refer to this number as the full space of possible cluster solutions for a particular dataset.
-Practically, this full space is expected to contains a substantial amount of redundancy; two solutions that disagree on a relatively small number of cluster assignments would likely yield very similar insights about the data.
+Typical clustering workflows, however, often share the limitations of being guided by generic metrics of clustering quality that do not necessarily align with usefulness within the context at hand and of only sampling a relatively narrow space of possible solutions.
+Particularly in scenarios with large and noisy feature spaces, there are no guarantees that the most numerically compact cluster solution is the same or even remotely qualitatively similar to the cluster solution that would be maximally useful for the user's context.
+What constitutes a context-optimal cluster solution is often not well-defined, and manual expert evaluation is commonly required to determine which cluster solution out of those that have been generated would likely be the most valuable for the task at hand.
+For a dataset containing a non-trivial number of observations, generating and evaluating the full space of possible cluster solutions is computationally intractable.
+Practically, however, this full space is expected to contain a substantial amount of redundancy; two solutions that disagree on a relatively small number of cluster assignments would likely yield very similar insights about the data.
 This redundancy is leveraged by the meta clustering procedure proposed by \cite{caruana_meta_2006} to address the issues of potential disparities between context-agnostic metrics of cluster quality and context-specific usefulness as well as the relatively narrow set of cluster solutions that most workflows survey.
 Meta clustering consists of first generating a wide range of possible cluster solutions through random fluctuations in clustering hyperparameters, followed by clustering the cluster solutions themselves to a manageable number of qualitatively similar ``meta clusters'' that can be manually (or automatically) evaluated for context-specific utility more rigorously than would be practical for the full space of generated solutions.

 Meta clustering can be applied to any clustering workflow.
 The \pkg{metasnf} package was specifically developed to facilitate meta clustering for SNF-based clustering workflows.
 To our knowledge, \pkg{metasnf} is the first software package across any language to implement meta clustering as defined by \cite{caruana_meta_2006}, as well as the first software package to facilitate scalable generation of SNF-based cluster solutions.
 The functionality of \pkg{metasnf} covers generating highly configurable spaces of cluster solutions, tools for visualizing and selecting meta clusters, calculations of associations between clustering and held-out features with derived solutions, traditional resampling stability and clustering quality calculations, and validation of results in held-out samples.